Adaptive Bayesian computation for efficient biobank-scale genomic inference

-To emulate real settings whereby genotyping data entail local correlation patterns (linkage disequilibrium, LD), we use observed SNPs and simulate proteomic responses based on the data generation functions available from the R package \texttt{echoseq} \cite{ruffieux_global-local_2020-1}.
+To emulate real settings whereby genotyping data entails local correlation patterns (linkage disequilibrium, LD), we use observed SNPs and simulate proteomic responses based on the data generation functions available from the R package \texttt{echoseq} \cite{ruffieux_global-local_2020}.
 The data generation procedure involves three steps.
-First, for a genomic region involving $p$ SNPs (``block''), we select a percentage $a_p$ of ``active'' SNPs (i.e., SNPs associated with at least one protein) and a percentage $a_q$ of active proteomic responses (i.e., protein associated with at least one SNP), and define their association structure as follows.
-For each active SNP~$s$, we generate a \emph{propensity parameter} (i.e., the higher the propensity of SNP $s$, the stronger its likelihood of being linked to multiple responses) from a $\text{Beta}(1, 5)$ distribution.
-Varying propensity parameters generate SNPs associated with different numbers of active responses.
-This right-skewed distribution ensures most SNPs are associated with only a few proteins, while allowing a small number of SNPs to be associated with many proteins (i.e., to be ``hotspots'').
+First, for a genomic region involving $p$ SNPs (\emph{block}), we select a percentage $a_p$ of ``active'' SNPs (i.e., SNPs associated with at least one protein) and a percentage $a_q$ of ``active'' proteomic responses (i.e., proteins associated with at least one SNP).
+We then define their association structure as follows.
+For each active SNP~$s$, we draw a \emph{pleiotropy parameter} from a $\text{Beta}(1, 5)$ distribution, i.e., the higher the pleiotropy of SNP $s$, the stronger its likelihood of being linked to multiple protein responses.
+This setup generates variability in the number of associations per SNP, with a right-skewed distribution that favors sparse effects while allowing a few SNPs to act as \emph{hotspots}.

-Next, active responses are generated using an Gaussian linear additive model (i.e., each copy of the minor allele leads to a linear increase in risk).
-Each regression coefficient $\beta_{st}$ is implicitly obtained from a chosen SNP-specific heritability $h^2_{st}$, defined in a narrow-sense as the proportion of variance in response~$t$ explained by SNP~$s$.
+Next, active responses are generated using a Gaussian linear additive model (i.e., each copy of the minor allele leads to a linear increase in risk).
+The regression coefficients $\beta_{st}$ are parameterized through heritability components $h^2_{st}$, defined as the proportion of variance in response~$t$ explained by SNP~$s$.
 Here we first select an \emph{average total heritability level} $h^2_m$, and generate response-specific total heritability levels (i.e., variance in response~$t$ explained by all its associated SNPs) $h^2_t$, $t = 1, \ldots, q$, from $\text{Beta}\left(1, (1 - h^2_m)/h^2_m\right)$.
-Then, for each SNP $s = 1, \ldots, p$, we sample $h^2_{st}$ from a $\text{Beta}(2, 5)$ distribution, which ensures that most active SNPs have small effects, while a few of them have large effects.
+Then, for each SNP $s = 1, \ldots, p$, we sample $h^2_{st}$ from a $\text{Beta}(2, 5)$ distribution, which ensures that most active SNPs have small effects, while a few have large effects.
 We then rescale the $h^2_{1t}, \ldots, h^2_{pt}$ so that $\sum_{s=1}^p h^2_{st} = h^2_t$.